Disney is buying most of 21st Century Fox for $52.4 billion

 Disney is buying a huge chunk of 21st Century Fox in a deal that promises to reshape the media industry and help the entertainment giant fend off digital rivals such as Netflix.

-The $52.4 billion all-stock deal will combine two of the biggest players in Hollywood.
+The $52.4 billion deal will combine two of the biggest players in Hollywood.

+The sale represents a remarkable turn in the career of octogenarian mogul Rupert Murdoch, who is cashing out after building a major media empire.
+For its part, Disney (DIS) is adding even more prime entertainment assets to an already swollen portfolio as it battles upstart streaming services that have undercut the traditional cable subscription model.

 In addition to 21st Century Fox's movie studio and regional sports networks, Disney is buying cable channels FX and National Geographic.
 Disney will also get Fox's stakes in Hulu and European pay-TV provider Sky (SKYAY).